 Ultimately, Milan isn’t the type of destination where you need to spend a week or more, I promise.
-It’s not Rome.
 Most of Milan’s interesting sites are within walking distance of each other and can be seen in the duration of a single morning and afternoon.

 But what if you already dedicated a lot of time to Milan?
 As in your accommodation is booked and ready to go?

-I’m serious.
-In the above case, if you have more than one day in Milan, that’s cool and all, but I’d recommend spending additional time outside the city.
+I’m serious, though.
+If you have more than one day in Milan, that’s cool and all, but I’d recommend spending additional time outside the city.